 This piece provides details about the OGC’s ITIL Software Scheme – “a new software endorsement scheme which allows software tool vendors to submit their ITIL-based software tools for assessment to a Licensed Software Assessor.”
 The article further states that vendors would use the Software Scheme to show their compliance with ITIL processes (Source).

 5. New ITIL Managing Across the Lifecycle (MALC) Qualification is Launched

-This article announces the completion of ITIL Managing Across the Lifecycle (MALC) qualification review.
+This article announces the completion of the ITIL Managing Across the Lifecycle (MALC) qualification review.
 According to AXELOS, this qualification “demonstrates that candidates have learned the value of one combined service management practice as opposed to separate subject areas” (Source).